 You must familiarize yourself with Georgia Tech’s Common Policies about learning outcomes, evaluation equivalences and rubrics (grading), course completion, attendance requirements, Dean of Students and Counseling Center, participation in class, non-discrimination, the Communication Center, accommodations, academic misconduct, syllabus modifications, and Final Instructional Class Days.
 You will be responsible for these policies, and when you sign the Statement of Understanding, you affirm you are familiar with these policies.

 The Writing and Communication Program has a Program-wide attendance policy, which allows a specified number of absences without penalty, regardless of reason.
 Students may miss a total of 3 T/R classes and 4 M/W/F classes without penalty.
 Unless exempted for participation in GA Tech athletics, religious observance, personal/familial crisis, hospitalization, or excused by the Dean of Students, each additional absence beyond the allotted number deducts one-third from the student’s final grade.Missing 6 classes in a T/Th course or 8 classes for a M/W/F course may result in failure of the class, as determined by the instructor of the course in consultation with the Director and Associate Director of the Writing and Communication Program.
 Arriving to class more than 10 minutes late constitutes a tardy and three tardy constitutes an absence.
-Sleeping through any portion of a class period may constitute an absence.
+Sleeping through any portion of a class period or failure to participate in class activities also may constitute an absence.

 Late or Missing Assignments